Miscellaneous Projects

 I supplied reference material and numerous photographs for this doctoral dissertation.

-ChronoLeap is a very interesting computer simulation of the 1964-65 New York World's Fair created by the Institute for Simulation and Training at the University of Central Florida.
-Here's a description from the official website:
+ChronoLeap was a very interesting computer simulation of the 1964-65 New York World's Fair created by the Institute for Simulation and Training at the University of Central Florida.
+Here's a description from the official website, which is no longer available:

 Our project explores the use of 3D virtual environments as an educational tool to expand the understanding of science, technology, engineering and mathematics (STEM).
 Since their inception, Worlds Fair’s have been born from a societal desire to showcase the newest wonders of science and technology.